 Moderate forms of sleeping disorders can be treated by religiously taking over-the-counter sleep drugs.
 However, one should not continue doing so if they are diagnosed with chronic sleep illnesses as milder medications are not really of any help to it.

 These high-dose drugs directly invade our nervous system.
-They work by triggering the release of neurotransmitters called GABA.
+They work by triggering the release of neurotransmitters called GABA (Buy now: NOW Supplements GABA, $13.42 from Amazon).
 Neurotransmitters allow impulses to be passed from one nerve cell to another.

 This process then effectively targets the activity within GABA receptors.
 When a GABA is released, the components in our brain become chemically balanced, causing a person to have more relaxed nerves and less anxiety.
 Thus, promoting a sound and undisturbed sleep.